FI - Finance (FI)

 FI 630.
 Managerial Finance.
 (3 Credits)

 Concentration of issues of finance of which business managers today are being confronted.
 Management of working capital and short and intermediate term financing, including leasing, enterprise valuation, internal financing, cost of capital and long-term financing, are the major areas covered.
 Tax management is covered relating to capital gains, delaying the tax, merger taxation, and inventory.
-Prerequisite: FI 393.
+Prerequisite: FI 393 or MG 600 or MBA 600.
+(Offered on sufficient demand)

 FI 631.
 Seminar in Finance.
 (3 Credits)

 Select topics in applied finance; current problems and problem-solving.
-The use of Case analysis will be the primary focus.
+The use of case analysis will be the primary focus.
 The objectives include financial analysis, scenario analysis and written communication commensurate with a graduate-level business finance course.
+Prerequisite: FI 593.
+(Spring)

 FI 632.
 Corporate Financial Strategy.
 (2 Credits)